ns8inc/ns8-thirtybees-protect-module-dist/.tbstore/description.md

 ### Pricing

-NS8 Protect is on constant watch, analyzing every visitor to your website.
-Because of this, it is a pay-as-you-go service based on the total number of hits registered each month.
-Pricing starts at $50 per 50K hits with the first price break starting for websites generating 500K hits or more a month.
+NS8 Protect is a pay-as-you-go service, with tiered pricing based on your store’s traffic.* After the 30-day free trial period, pricing starts at $29.95 per month with the first price break starting for websites generating 500K hits or more in a month.

+_*Traffic is measured in hits: the total number of orders and page views that are analyzed on your website in a single month._

 <a name="one">1</a> Khalid Saleh.
 “Online Ad Fraud – Statistics and Trends.”
 Invesp, 6 May 2016